-These steps allow the municipal government of Aguascalientes to foster strong coordination between government agencies and support native species and biodiversity within the city’s parks so that these areas can continue to thrive and be enjoyed by all.
-As a Cities4Forests member, Aguascalientes plans to work closely with Cities4Forests to ensure that its plans to protect its urban forests are strong today and into the future.
+These actions are also supporting native species, providing space for biodiversity within the city’s parks so that these areas can continue to thrive and be enjoyed by all.
+Aguascalientes plans to work closely with Cities4Forests to ensure that its plans to protect its urban forests remain strong into the future.

-The Mayor of Aguascalientes, Tere Jiménez, has made the care of the environment a priority of her administration.
+The Mayor of Aguascalientes, Tere Jiménez, has made caring for the environment a priority of her administration.
 The administration is proud to be planting trees throughout the city, promoting environmental education policies, and protecting additional green areas.
 Read more about some of this administration’s recent accomplishments here and here.

-In Aguascalientes there are over 160 public parks and gardens.
-These public spaces, along with street trees and protected natural areas, help improve the quality of life for Aguascalientes’ residents by providing them with spaces to interact with nature and to enjoy recreation and athletic activities.
-In addition to the benefits of being surrounded by nature, the trees in the inner forests are important tools to combat environmental issues such as by improving air quality and reducing temperatures within the city.
+There are over 160 public parks and gardens within the city of Aguascalientes, helping improve the quality of life for the city’s residents by providing them with spaces to interact with nature and enjoy sports and recreational activities.
+These inner forests are important tools to combat environmental issues by improving air quality and regulating temperatures within the city.

-Aguascalientes is surrounded by a plethora of nearby forests that provide immense benefits to the municipality and its citizens, including Cerro del Muerto, Sierra Fría, Cerro de los Gallos, Sierra del Laurel, El Sabinal, Cerro Juan Grande.
-The municipality of Aguascalientes recognizes the importance of these forests in giving its residents access to nature, acting as sources of ecotourism, and serving as green boundaries that prevent urban sprawl.
+Aguascalientes is surrounded by a number of nearby forests that provide benefits to the municipality and its citizens, including Cerro del Muerto, Sierra Fría, Cerro de los Gallos, Sierra del Laurel, El Sabinal, and Cerro Juan Grande.
+The municipality of Aguascalientes recognizes the importance of these forests in giving its residents access to nature, acting as sources of ecotourism, and creating natural boundaries that prevent urban sprawl.